PianCat/GallerySorter/README.md

 ./gallery-sorter
 ```

-This launches an interactive wizard to configure and run the sorter.
+This launches an interactive TUI wizard to configure and run the sorter.

 ### CLI Mode